-ART.
-8.1 POINTS
+Art.
+8.1 Points

-• Punch 1 pt
+- Punch 1 pt

-• Kick to the leg (Thighs - Inside / Outside) 1 pt
+- Kick to the leg (thigh) 1 pt

-• Kick to the body 1 pt
+- Kick to the body1 pt

-• Foot sweep leading the opponent to touch the floor

-with any other part of the body apart from their feet) 1 pt
+- Foot sweep leading the opponent to touch the floor with any other part of the body apart from feet) 1 pt

-• Kick to the head 2 pts
+- Kick to head 2 pts

-• Jumping kick to the body 2 pts
+- Jumping kick to body 2 pts

-• Jumping kick to the head 3 pts
+- Jumping kick to head 3 pts

-ART.
-8.2 DIRECTIVE 3 - AWARDING POINTS (USING ELECTRONIC SCORING SYSTEM)
+Art.
+8.2 Directive 3 - awarding points (Using Electronic Scoring System)

-For all legal techniques (Punches, Kicks or Sweeping), clearly landed on legal targets with speed, focus, balance, power, the judge will push the button once on their mouse for a hand technique and leg technique to the body or foot, if it is a kick to the head they will push the button twice, If it is a jumping kick to the head they must push the button three times, a jumping kick to the body twice.
-Indicating the correct fighter (Red or Blue corner), Points, starting from first round, will continuously be added from the judges and they will be seen by everybody through a screen which is placed on the jury's table
+For all legal techniques (Punches, Kicks or Sweeping), clearly landed on legal targets with speed, focus, balance, power, the judge will once push a button of his mouse for a hand technique and leg technique to body or foot, if a head kick he will push twice if a jump kick to the head three times and jump kick to the twice.
+Indicating the correct fighter (red or blue corner).
+Points, starting from first round, will continuously be added from the judges and they will be seen by everybody through a screen which is placed on the jury's table.

-At the end of the fight, the winner is the competitor who scored more points (Which will appear on the screen).

-If the referee inflicts a foul or a warning, they will indicate so in front of the judges and the chief referee, and the timekeeper has to put it in the electronic scoring system.
+At the end of the fight, the winner is the competitor who scored more points (which will appear on the screen).
+If the referee inflicts a foul or a warning, he will indicate so in front of the judges and the chief referee, and the time-keeper has to put it in the electronic scoring system.
 It will then be shown on the screen to the public.

-If the referee inflicts a minus point they will indicate so in front of the judges and the chief referee and the timekeeper have to put it in the electronic system.
-It will then be shown on the screens, Reducing 3 points from the total score from each judge (Total of 9 points).
+If the referee inflicts a minus point he will indicate so in front of the judges and the chief referee and the timekeeper have to put it in the electronic system.
+It will then be shown on the screens, reducing 3 points from the total score from each judge (total of 9 points).